Khiladi19/Task-Tracker/README.md

 ---

-## License
+📝 License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.
+This project is open-source and free to use.

+🙌 Thank You
+Thanks for checking out this project! 😊